Pipasaurus-Rex/Powerterm/README.md

 # Powerterm
-powerterm scripts for input to telepath
+I wrote these scripts to automatically input data from an excel spreadsheet into telepath.